 Industrious as always at age 2 and a half.

-Second from right, sharing a joke with Harpo Marx conducting the Philadelphia Orchestra for The Toy Symphony.
+Second from right, sharing a joke with Harpo Marx, who conducted the Philadelphia Orchestra for a program that included us playing The Toy Symphony.
 I am not short, just age 3, youngest of the small soloists.

 I remember the other children and Harpo Marx fondly.

-I later got into music school.
-My Father said he didn't want me to go into music, and I obediently obeyed.
+I got into music school - after years of devoted daily practice.
+My Father said he didn't want me in music, and I obediently obeyed and left the program and the practice.
 Honor your parents!

 But enough about me.
 To be continued.

-BACK to my Adventure page or Rare Photos of Early Work page (including the paralyzed years).
+BACK to the Adventure page or Rare Photos of Early Work page (including the paralyzed years).

 Share this page